letsencrypt/website/content/en/contact.md

 ## Security

-Please do not write to this address unless your message concerns a security issue with Let's Encrypt.
+Report a potential security vulnerability to Let's Encrypt.
+The minimal data needed for reporting a security issue is a description of the potential vulnerability.
+This is not a method to contact technical support.

 Email: [security@letsencrypt.org](mailto:security@letsencrypt.org)